Nuclear power fellowship

 - After receiving graduate admission to the University, applicants should submit tentative proof of U.S. citizenship or permanent residency, an essay describing professional background and goals, and an indication of willingness to fulfill the fellowship requirements (listed above) to firstname.lastname@example.org

-- It should be noted that the application process for the nuclear fellowship is separate from the admission process.
+- It should be noted that the application process for the nuclear fellowship is separate from the graduate program admission process.
 Only students admitted to the graduate programs in either materials science and engineering or mechanical engineering at the University of Nevada, Reno are eligible to receive the fellowship.
 For information on applying to the University's graduate programs, please visit the Graduate School website.

 For more information, contact Professors Miles Greiner and Dev Chidambaram at email@example.com.